chavacava/dbc4go/README.md

 2. _directive_ syntax

 All three syntaxes have equivalent expressiveness power.

-While the _raw_ syntax is easier/shorter to write, the _standard_ syntax lets `go` tools to render function and types contracts in a nicer and readable form.
+While the _raw_ syntax is easier/shorter to write, the _standard_ syntax lets GO tools and IDE to render function and types contracts in a nicer and readable form.

 ```go
 // Contract in standard syntax